 Music research handbooks

-These books provide overviews of the different tools available for music research, and tips on using them effectively.
+Overviews of the tools available for music research, and tips on using them effectively.

-Of the dozens of resources for music research that may be considered essential, or "core", these titles represent four enduring classics and one (soon-to-be-classic) newcomer.
+Of the dozens of resources that may be considered essential, or "core", these are titles everyone should know.

 Encyclopedias & dictionaries

-Encyclopedias and dictionaries provide highly-organized, compactly-written entries on all aspects of music, including people, places, historical movements, theoretical concepts, major and minor works, and more.
+Highly-organized, compactly-written entries on all aspects of music, including people, places, historical movements, theoretical concepts, major and minor works.
 Browse in the Music Reference Room at ML100 (general works) and ML102 (by topic).
 Important general works are listed below, followed by several topical examples.

 See also these in-depth Grove articles: